telekom/testerra/README.md

 ## Setup

 Include the following dependency in your project.
-Please replace `2-SNAPSHOT` with the latest version.

 Gradle:
 ```groovy